 - Short life span: A bridge usually only takes eight to 15 years before you need to replace it.

-Here are some of the benefits of dental implants.
+Here are some of the benefits of dental implant.

 - Easy to care for: They require little care.